KatieProchilo/GitWorkflows/Forks/PullFromTheUpstream.md

-# Pull changes to a fork
+# Pull from the upstream

-Get the changes from some remote branch from the upstream repository into a local branch of your fork:
+Pull the changes from an upstream branch to a local branch in your fork:

-1. Pull from the upstream into a **featureBranch** of a fork:
+1. Pull from the upstream to a fork's **featureBranch**:

     ```bash
     git pull upstream featureBranch